 The following medications are all likely to have interaction when taken alongside phenobarbital:

 - Tricyclic antidepressants

 - Opiate agonists

-Keep in mind that this isn't an exhaustive list of the medications that can interact with phenobarbital, so you will still need to inform your vet of any current medications that your dog is taking before beginning phenobarbital therapy.
+Keep in mind that this isn't an exhaustive list of the medications that can interact with

 Not all dogs will need to take phenobarbital for the entirety of their lives.
 Many are able to enter epilepsy remission after just a few years of going through phenobarbital therapy.
 If you think that your dog may be ready to end their epilepsy treatment, consult with your veterinarian before taking them off of the medication.
 As mentioned earlier, unexpectedly taking your pet off of phenobarbital can result in a seizure.
 So consult with your vet and follow their directions on removing phenobarbital from your pet's routine.

 If your dog has been completely seizure-free for two to three years, they are a good candidate for ceasing phenobarbital treatment.
 This is especially true if your dog has been suffering from the side effects of the medication.
 If you've noticed that your dog has been having worse reactions to the drug while also not having had any seizures over a long period of time, then it is likely a good time to try taking a break from phenobarbital therapy.

 There are instances other than when your dog is in epilepsy remission that you will need to consider ceasing phenobarbital treatment, and that's usually when the side effects become so severe that your dog's health is in danger.
 While this usually only occurs after improper dosing, some dogs simply aren't able to handle the medication.